day8/lein-git-inject/README.md

   1. when the "ahead" count is 0, and the repo is not dirty, `the constructed version` will just be the latest tag (eg: `1.0.4`)
   2. when the "ahead" count is non-zero, or the repo is dirty, `the constructed version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`, e.g. `1.0.4-3-g975b-SNAPSHOT`

- ***Note:*** you'll notice that the version used is `1.0.4` rather than the full tag `version/1.0.4`.
+ ***Note:*** the attentive reader will notice that only part of the latest tag is used (`1.0.4` rather than `version/1.0.4`).
 More on this below.

 ## Latest Tag?

 So far, we have said that `the constructed version` is created using the "latest tag".
-While that's often true, it is not the whole story, which is actually as follows.
+While that's often true, it is not the whole story, which is actually as follows:
   1. what's used is the "latest version tag" found in the commit history
   2. where a "version tag" is a tag with a specific textual structure
   3. that textual structure must match the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
   4. so, one of these "version tags" might look like: `version/1.2.3`  (the string `version/` followed by a semver, `N.N.N`)
-  5. tags which do not match the regex are ignored
+  5. tags which do not match the regex are ignored (which means you can use tags for other purposes, not just for nominating versions)
-  6. you can override this default regex with your own which will recognise an alternative textual structure (see how below)
+  6. you can override this default regex with one of your own which will recognise an alternative textual structure (see how below)
-  7. You'll notice that the regex has a capturing group which extracts the semver part (N.N.N).
-If you provide your own regex, it must contain one capturing group to isolate that part of the tag which should be used in `the constructed version`.
+  7. you'll notice that the regex has a capturing group which extracts the semver part (N.N.N).
+If you provide your own regex, it must contain one capturing group which isolates that part of the tag to be used in `the constructed version`.

 So, this middleware will traverse backwards through the history of the current commit looking for a tag which has the right structure (matches the regex), and when it finds one, it is THAT tag which is used to create `the constructed version` - it is that tag against which the "ahead count" will be calculated, etc.